Elizabethtown-Kitley: Bellamys Mill

 By the mid-to-late 1900s, all the businesses including the church had disappeared from Bellamys Mill.
 Like many other pioneer communities in the area, improved infrastructure led to its obsolescence and decline.
-Presently, the area exists as a rural residential community.
+Today, the area exists as a rural residential community.
 Almost none of the original structures remain except in ruins, aside from three small graveyards still standing in the area.
 Currently, the former site of the settlement is a campground and park.